Pocketkid2/Announce/README.md

-# iAnnounce
+# Announce
-A Bukkit/Spigot plugin for minecraft servers
+A simple announcement plugin for Minecraft servers